tedvankessel/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 ## Datasets
 The following datasets were recommended by Udacity for use in this project:

+**bank_data.csv**	Provided by Udacity as part of the course project data.
+It is my understanding that this is publically provided for use in this project

 ## Acknowledgments and Sources of Code and Data: